victor-schmitz/AdaCodingTank-CSharp/Prova/README.md

-## Desafios do Coding Tank do curso da ADA TECH de Back-End em C#
+## Prova do Coding Tank

-Série de desafios propostos pela ADA para a fase de Conding Tank, sobre Back-End em C#.
-Cada pasta dos desafios contém a descrição do mesmo.
+Prova de 5 quesões realiazada no último dia do Coding Tank.